eaobservatory/hedwig/doc/review/invitation.rst

 * Alternatively you can use the invitation to help you register for an account.

-Please see the :doc:`proposal invitation page <../user/invitation>` for information about how to enter and accept your invitation code.
+Please see the :doc:`proposal invitation page <../user/invitation>` for information about how to enter your invitation code and apply it to your account.

 .. image:: image/invitation_enter.png

-As with proposal invitations, you will have a chance to check the details of the invitation before choosing whether to accept it.
+As with proposal invitations, you will have a chance to check the details of the invitation before applying it to your account.

 .. image:: image/invitation_accept.png

-Once you have accepted the invitation, you should be taken to the review information page.
+Once you have applied the invitation to your account, you should be taken to the review information page.
 This gives links for viewing the proposal and writing your review.